Understanding NRVs in Nutrition Supplements

 “I was curious why you have included 300% NRV of vitamin C in each capsule” - Juliet, Immune Support

 “I had a question about the B vitamin levels - in terms of NRV % to the untrained eye these look quite high (especially the B12), though I’m sure well within safe levels.
-Wondering if you could shed any more light on this”- Alex, Pollution Protection Daily Multi
+Wondering if you could shed any more light on this”- Alex, Pollution Protection Multivitamin

-It’s an EU labelling requirement to show what % of each NRV is provided in a supplement.
-The essential vitamins and minerals have NRVs, not other nutrients like amino acids, herbs, other antioxidants.
+It’s an EU labelling rule to show what percentage of each NRV a supplement provides.
+Only essential vitamins and minerals have NRVs – not amino acids, herbs, or other antioxidants.

-If you look at any supplement pot, you should see a nutrient table like this, from Pollution Protection Daily Multi showing how much of a nutrient is present (in micrograms/milligrams/international units) and what % of the NRV that provides:
+If you look at any supplement pot, you should see a nutrient table showing how much of a nutrient is present (in micrograms/milligrams/international units) and what % of the NRV that provides.

 So why would we put more than the NRV in the supplement?

-Simply put, NRV doesn’t refer to maximum safe intakes; it’s the estimated average amount a healthy adult would need to prevent deficiency.
+Simply put, NRVs don’t represent maximum safe levels.
+They show the average amount a healthy adult needs to prevent deficiency.

-If we look at optimal health rather than preventing harmful deficiency, we’d obviously want a lot more than the reference value.
+If we look at optimal health rather than preventing harmful deficiency, we’d want to ensure intake is more than the reference value.

 That’s why you may see amounts exceeding 100% of an NRV in City Survivor's nutrition supplements.